StevenCash/jupyter/README.md

 Voronoi diagram generator from Dive Into Algorithms by Tuckfield.
 Can also be used to create Delaunay triangle mesh.
 I modified things so that
 I could recreate the diagrams in GDscript, which at this point doesn't appear to support complex numbers and list comprehension that were used in the original algorithm.

+## ValueNoise.ipynb

+This notebook generates 1D and 2D value noise.
+If I ever use value noise in an application I will probably package it a little better, this was meant only to be an exercise in learning how to create it.